Funding

 The University of Otago, Adolescent Health Research Group (AHRG), and Alcohol Healthwatch (AHW) collaborated to analyse data on youth drinking and experience of alcohol harm collected through the Youth2000 surveys.

-Based on the findings and guidance from their advisory group, the University of Otago and partners produced a series of data-informed fact sheets and webinars, with an overarching aim to inform evidence-based policy and community-level action to address harmful drinking in young people and reduce disparities in alcohol harm.
+Based on the findings and guidance from their advisory group, the University of Otago and partners produced a series of data-informed fact sheets, opens in a new tab and webinars, opens in a new tab, with an overarching aim to inform evidence-based policy and community-level action to address harmful drinking in young people and reduce disparities in alcohol harm.

 The impact